Defent/DMS_Exile/README.md

 **DMS does not currently support headless client.
 Do not attempt to use HC with DMS unless you know what you are doing.**

+## Troubleshooting:
+DMS won't spawn missions?
+Check RPT for config errors or make sure PBO is packed correctly by unpacking it and ensuring the folder structure is "\x\addons\a3_DMS\...".

+If you can't figure it out, leave a post on [the DMS thread on exile forums](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=242). **Make sure to include your RPT, config.sqf, as well as any changed files.**

 ___

 # Credits: